It Takes a Village -1-

 Frequent moves for jobs and education fractured relationships.

-Digital life replaced real-life connection.
+Digital life replaced real-life connections.

 Convenience increased—but rootedness and real support disappeared.

-And the Result is what we are living now.
+And the Result is what we are living in now.
 Parents are Overwhelmed, Families feel Disconnected and it seems like it’s always been this way.

 We were never created to raise children alone.